fwojcik/smhasher3/platform/README.md

 actually supported, leading to compilation failure).
 The "#if" tests generally will only have support for compilers that the developer specifically added, so new compilers which support those features won't have them used.
-It also means that for every .cpp file compiled that a whole chain of preprocessor directives must be re-calculated, leading to longer build times.
-And finally, it can sometimes be very difficult for a developer to know which alternative was chosen by the compiler.
+It also means that for every .cpp file compiled, a whole chain of preprocessor directives must be re-calculated, leading to longer build times.
+And finally, it can sometimes be very difficult for a developer to know which alternative for a given feature was chosen by the compiler.

 So instead of doing that, this project does pre-build detection of compiler-specific APIs by just trying all the possibilities we know of